CSDTs/artisanal-futures/src/data/markdown/tos.md

 7. You may not falsely imply that you’re affiliated with or endorsed by ArtisanalFutures.
 8. You may not hyperlink to images or other non-hypertext content on the forum on other webpages.
 9. You may not remove any marks showing proprietary ownership from materials you download from the forum.
-10. You may not show any part of the forum on other websites with iframe.
+10. You may not show any part of the forum on other websites with 'iframe'.
 11. You may not disable, avoid, or circumvent any security or access restrictions of the forum.
 12. You may not strain the infrastructure of the forum with an unreasonable volume of requests, or requests designed to impose an unreasonable load on information systems underlying the forum.
 13. You may not impersonate others through the forum.
 14. You may not encourage or help anyone in violation of these terms.

 #### Content Standards